 This will show you the Docker processes that are running - you will see something like this (note that the details will differ depending on what you actually have running):

 ➜ docker ps CONTAINER ID IMAGE COMMAND CREATED STATUS PORTS NAME d6007edbaf32 tutorialproject_web "/tini -g -- pytho..."
 17 minutes ago Up 8 seconds 0.0.0.0:8000->80/tcp tutorialproject_web_ 27ff3e661027 postgres:9.6 "docker-entrypoint..."
 17 minutes ago Up 8 seconds 5432/tcp tutorialproject_db_

 In this example, the first container is an instance of the image that you built (when deployed, a similar container will be running in a cloud environment).
 The second shown here is a Postgres database, running in its own Docker container.

 docker ps.
 Try:

 docker-compose command is used mainly to control and interact with your local project.
 You will mostly use it

 to start the local project and open a shell in the local web container.
 You have already used

 Just for example, try:

 which will open a Django shell in the

-You now know how to set up a project in the local environment, and launch it.
-The next step is to do some development work in the project, test it, and deploy it to the cloud.
+You have now set up a project in the local environment, and launched it.
+The next step is to do some further development work in the project, test it, and deploy it to the cloud.